 Michigan Barn Research Sources and Reading

 The Old Farmers Almanac is a great resource to look at when your researching how things were.
-Published since 1792, The Almanac is North America’s oldest continuously published periodical.
+Published in 1792, The Almanac is North America’s oldest continuously published periodical.

 With a goal to artistically modify 10 barns in 10 years the Greater Port Austin Art and Placemaking Fund has accomplished the 7 of the 10 Michigan barns in the Thumb.
 See what the artistic work or an old or abandoned Michigan barn at, Port Austin – Home of Barn Art and the Emergency Ark